wso2/carbon-kernel/docs/GettingStarted.md

 # Getting Started
+> The process of setting up and starting WSO2 Carbon server is explained below.
+For the full list of capabilities available in Carbon Kernel 5.2.0, see the [root README.md file](../README.md).

-See the following sub topics on how to get started with WSO2 Carbon:
+See the following sub topics on how to get started with WSO2 Carbon.

 * **[Installation Prerequisites](#installation-prerequisites)**
 * **[Setting `JAVA_HOME`](#setting-java_home)**